ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 to arrive from the Client, with a time window that is large enough to allow for differences in clocks.
 Insufficient tolerance of time differences could result in valid requests being unnecessarily rejected.
-Beyond allowing for multiple round trip times -- to account for retransmission -- network delays are unlikely to be significant in determining the size of the window, unless all potential Clients are known to have excellent time-keeping.
+Beyond allowing for multiple round-trip times -- to account for retransmission -- network delays are unlikely to be significant in determining the size of the window, unless all potential Clients are known to have excellent timekeeping.
 A specific window size might need to be determined experimentally.

 Oblivious Gateway Resources MUST NOT treat the time window as secret